TongZhangzt/cordova-plugin-native-ringtones/README.md

 Plugin for the [Cordova](https://cordova.apache.org) framework to get the native ringtone list.

 The plugin helps get the native ringtones list on Android or IOS devices.
+And you can also use this plugin to play or stop the native ringtones and custom ringtones(added in the www folder).

 ## Supported Platforms
 - __iOS__